kimjoar/writings/views.md

 * Rendering the view, i.e. making changes to the DOM.
 * Listening for DOM events, such as `click` and `submit`.
-* Listening for events from the rest of my application.
-A view also trigger events.
+* Listening for events from the rest of my application, plus triggering events when the view is in certain states.
 * Creating sub-views if they are needed.
 * Updating models based on changes in the view (a model can for example be responsible for persisting state.)